emrecanatas/screen-time-vs-social-activities/README.md

 - **Data Storage:** CSV files, Excel spreadsheets

 ## Conclusion
 This project set out to evaluate whether screen time negatively impacts real-life social activity — and our findings support this claim.
-We tested the null hypothesis that there is no significant relationship, and with a p-value of 0.00018 and a moderate R², the analysis clearly leaned toward the alternative hypothesis.
-Additionally, rainy weather appeared to reduce social activity, but to a lesser extent than screen exposure.
-These insights encourage the promotion of digital balance and more conscious screen use in daily routines.
+We tested the null hypothesis that there is no significant relationship, and with a p-value of 0.00018 and a moderate R² from linear regression, the analysis clearly supported the alternative hypothesis.
+The Random Forest model added depth by highlighting predictive performance improvements with ensemble methods, especially in terms of reducing absolute error.
+These insights reinforce the importance of digital balance and encourage more conscious screen use in daily routines — particularly on days with no weather-related constraints.

-> ⚠️ Raw data was excluded from this repository due to privacy concerns.
+> Raw data was excluded from this repository due to privacy concerns.
 > All analysis is based on cleaned and transformed datasets available in this project.